 There will be nuances of interpretation of the NHS values between different individuals, but the overall idea of it is the same.
 In fact, it might be even better to take each value and explore what they really mean to YOU.
 This will help you understand them better and will help you relate them to your own experiences.

-Make sure to look over the NHS hot topics page so you can begin to think about how these core values can be applied in different situations.
-To supplement your NHS knowledge, check out current NHS issues and challenges too.
+Make sure you check out our NHS hot topics guide so you can begin to think about how these core values can be applied in different situations.
+To supplement your NHS knowledge, go to our guide to the current state of the NHS.

 Loading More Content